linusmossberg/monte-carlo-ray-tracer/README.md

 The `imaginary` part is often called *k* and it represents the absorption coefficient.
 The imaginary part is non-zero for conductives and zero for dielectrics, which means that conductives rapidly absorbs the transmitted radiance while dielectrics let it pass through.

 Spectral distributions of these values are available at [refractiveindex.info](https://refractiveindex.info/).
 These spectral distributions can be reduced to linear RGB by integrating the product of the spectral distributions and each of the CIE color matching functions over the visible spectrum, and then converting the resulting XYZ tristimulus values to linear RGB.
-The program does this automatically if a path to a downloaded CSV file with spectral data is provided for the `ior` field, but I also wrote the following MATLAB script to get the values directly:
+The program does this automatically if a path to a downloaded CSV file with spectral data is provided for the `ior` field, but I also wrote the following MATLAB script to get the RGB values directly:

 ```matlab
 % Read CIE cmfs, http://cvrl.ioo.ucl.ac.uk/cmfs.htm